Selwyn Muru: Biography

 Muru was born in Te Hāpua, Northland in 1937.
 He was Māori and affiliated with the iwi, Te Aupōuri and Ngāti Kurī.
 He was a self-taught artist, although he did receive some instruction from Kāterina Mataira while at Northland College.
-He went on attend Ardmore Teachers' College specialising in arts and crafts.
+He went on to attend Ardmore Teachers' College specialising in arts and crafts.
 He taught at Matakana District High School and Huiarau Primary in Ruatāhuna.
 He became a part-time art tutor at Mount Eden Prison in 1962.

 After a solo exhibition and a feature article in Te Ao Hou, by 1964 Muru had become established as an artist.
 In 1964, he worked on the John O’Shea (Pacific Films) feature film Runaway, where he was building sets and also had a small acting role.
 He began his broadcasting career in 1966.

 An exhibition Muru curated in 1969, The Work of Maori Artists, was the first group show of contemporary Māori art at the National Art Gallery of New Zealand (now Te Papa).
 Muru has said: "Māori art has always been contemporary."

 Muru, poet Hone Tuwhare and artist Para Matchitt founded the Māori Writers and Artists’ Association (Nga Puna Waihanga) in 1973.
+In 1990, Muru was awarded the New Zealand 1990 Commemoration Medal.

 Muru died in the Auckland suburb of Point Chevalier on 24 January 2024, at the age of 86.

 Broadcasting

 In 1967, Muru was appointed assistant to the Head of Programmes, New Zealand Broadcasting Corporation.
 In this role, he created Te Puna Wai Kōrero, 'a weekly current affairs programme in English on northern Māori issues'.
 He began presenting in the early 1970s on Te Reo o Te Pipiwharauroa, weekly current affairs in the Māori language (replacing Ted Nia).

 The first Māori programme to air on prime-time television was Below Koha in 1982.
-Muru along with Aroaro Hond, Robert Puwhare, Mona Papali'l and Ernie Leonard were involved.
+Muru along with Aroaro Hond, Robert Puwhare, Mona Papali'i and Ernie Leonard were involved.